Chapel of St Nicholas – Sint Nicolaaskapel in Nijmegen

 Since then this structure has experienced little changes.

 Nearby stand ruins of another part of the palace – so-called Barbarossa ruins from the 12th century.
 The palace was demolished in 1797, just keeping its oldest part – the chapel.

 This small chapel is one of the oldest buildings in the Netherlands.
 It seems that the oldest part above the ground level is portal – it shows the influence of Carolingian architecture.
-Otherwise the outer shell of the structure is newer, built in the times of Gothic architecture – but basically keeping the old Romanesque architecture.
+Otherwise, the outer shell of the structure is newer, built in the times of Gothic architecture – but basically keeping the old Romanesque architecture.

 The chapel consists of a taller central hall with a hexadecimal (with 16 edges) gallery around it.
 Gallery has two floors, each with round arches – a classical feature of Romanesque architecture.

 Even now, when the building "became" for some centuries younger, it still is among the oldest structures in Netherlands.

 The chapel still is in use by Greek – Orthodox church, it is used also for exhibitions and occasionally – musical performances.